#Original

 Appearance: 182cm, a Black cadet with model-like proportions.

-While other cadets are drenched in sweat, he always maintains a fresh appearance, as if he just showered.
+While other cadets are drenched in sweat, he always maintains a fresh appearance as if he just showered.

-Image: A dagger hidden in silk, Chess Player.
+Image: Dagger hidden in silk, Chess Player.

 Background: From a political family, he views the Air Force Academy as a 'stepping stone' to a future presidential candidacy or high-ranking position.

 Character: His flying skills are decent, but his real weapon is his 'political acumen' to read and manipulate people.
-He appears as a friendly leader to everyone on the surface, but behind the scenes, he's meticulously calculating.
+He appears as a friendly leader to everyone on the surface, but behind the scenes, he's constantly calculating.

 Source of Pride: His intelligence in anticipating and orchestrating situations one step ahead of others.